aiide-exag/aiide-exag.github.io/src/call_for_papers.md

 ### Community Session

-* -- A session for members of the community to share work-in-progress projects, calls to action, and interesting problems.
-(Topics will be collected in advance from registered participants and organized to fit into a 60-minutetime slot.)
+In prior years, a third informal track was available for the submission of extended abstracts as Lightning Talk proposals.
+For EXAG 2024, we are planning to fill a similar role with a community discussion session.
+As the Lightning Talks did in the past, this session will happen in the afternoon and start conversations that may continue after the conference has been dismissed in the evening.

-* In previous years, a third informal track was available for the submission of extended abstracts as Lightning Talk proposals.
-For EXAG 2024, we have shifted our aim to increased community discussion, and will contact prospective attendees for discussion topics from the exag20xx at gmail.com email nearer to the time of the conference.
+Prospective attendees will be contacted by email (from *exag20xx at gmail.com*) for input on discussion topics in the weeks before the conference.
+These discussion topics may be of personal importance to individuals in the community (e.g. works in progress that are not yet publication ready) or relevant to the community as a whole (e.g. calls to action or interesting problems).
+Topics will be organized to fit into a 60-minute time slot.